 In this course students create artworks based on their own personal experiences and surroundings.
-Themes explored provide the student with a deeper understanding of their own environment and culture and the world of Art.
+Themes explored provide the student with a deeper understanding of their environment, cultural context and the world of Art.

 The course aims to encourage students to